anumehashukla/wayfaringuniverse/_posts/UnitedStates/2021-01-12-bay-area-hikes.md

 <br>
 <br>
 23. [Black Sands Beach via Julian Trail ](https://www.alltrails.com/explore/trail/us/california/black-sands-beach-via-julian-trail)*- 4.2 mile*
 <br>4.2 mile moderate hike in Marin Headlands, no shade.
-Steep at some spots, and need to climb down/up some stairs going to the beach.
+Steep at some spots and you need to climb down/up some stairs going to the beach.
 The black sand beach is gorgeous.
 Rodeo Valley Loop and Slacker Hill and this trail share the same trailhead.
 Did it on a weekday so wasn't much crowded.
-A must visit.
+A must-visit.
 <br>
 <br>
 24. [Sweeney Ridge ](https://www.alltrails.com/trail/us/california/sweeney-ridge--2?ref=result-card)*- 5 mile*
 <br>5 mile easy hike, paved, no shade.
-My favourite hike this year.
+My favorite hike this year.
 It was so amazing to see fog flowing in when we reached the ridge.
 It was one o the best sunsets this year.
 Do it around sunset when there is fog.
 <br>
 <br>
 25. [Baquiano Trail ](https://www.alltrails.com/trail/us/california/baquaiano-trail?ref=result-card)*- 3.4 mile*
 <br>3.4 miles roundtrip, no shade.
-This one also goes up to Sweeney ridge which is so beautiful during foggy evenings.
+This one also goes up to Sweeney ridge, which is so beautiful during foggy evenings.
 One of my top ten hikes this year(only if there is fog:) )
 <br>
 <br>
 26. [Sweeney Ridge Trail via Mori Ridge ](https://www.alltrails.com/trail/us/california/sweeney-ridge-trail-via-mori-ridge)*- 5 mile*
 <br>5 mile moderate hike in Pacifica.
-The first mile is quite a killer, specially hurts your knees so bad while coming down.
+The first mile is quite a killer, particularly hurts your knees so bad while coming down.
 All three trails join the Sweeney Ridge and the views are spectacular, ocean on one side and bay on the other.
 <br>
 <br>
 27. [Cooley Landing Trail ](https://www.alltrails.com/explore/trail/us/california/cooley-landing-trail)*- 3.2 mile*